oneshinyboi/gifdeck/README.md

 That's it — the picker opens with a focused search box.
 Type a query, press Enter, move around with the arrow keys (or `h j k l`), and press Enter on a GIF to choose it.

+Without a key the picker still opens — favorites work — but searches fail with `KLIPY_API_KEY is not configured` in the footer until you add one.

 ## Usage